-ESRS G1 - Conduct of Business
+ESRS G1 - Business Conduct

 The current economic and social context has led companies to operate in an increasingly complex marketplace, with a constantly changing regulatory environment, where compliance risks are increasing.

 This implies the need for a strong ethical and integrity framework to ensure that all those involved in the organisation's activities ensure compliance and exemplary business conduct.